Blueberries are a great fruit to grow. In this growing guide, we will explore how to grow blueberries in pots in the UK.

 20L Vigoroot pot with blueberry plant for growign blueberries from bare root plantsSelecting the right pot to grow your blueberries is important.
 Choose a pot that is at least 18 inches (45 cm) in diameter and has drainage holes.
 The size of the pot is crucial to accommodate the extensive root system of blueberry plants.
 Do not worry if you don't have room for such a big pot.

 The best pot to grow blueberries in is a 20L 20L Vigoroot Pot this will give you long term blueberry growing success and is only 30cm wide.
-If you have more room then the or 30L Vigoroot pot- is still a better choice than a standard pot because of how Vigoroot works.
+If you have more room then the or 30L Vigoroot pot- is an even better choice, and of course much better than a standard pot because of how Vigoroot works.

 Why are Vigoroot Pots better?